kearney1003/DWIs-Denoising/Readme.md

-A Tool for DWIs Denoising

-1. Introduction

-Author: Jinnan Hu

-Instructor: Dr. junyan Wang

-From Computer Neural Imaging Research Group, Zhejiang Lab

-2. Acknowledgement

-Our model is a small version of [DeepDTI](https://doi.org/10.1016/j.neuroimage.2020.117017), trained by NVIDIA 3090 24G.

-The main difference between our implementation and DeepDTI is that we trained the network using complete volumes instead of blocks.
-Thus, our network is smaller due to the limited GPU memory.

-See detailed elaborations from the paper 'DeepDTI: High-fidelity six-direction diffusion tensor imaging using deep learning'
+DeepDTI reimplimentation (simplified)

-Functions:
+1. Functions:

-a) Provide a well-trained model to denoise the dMRIs.
+a) Provide a trained model to denoise the dMRIs.

 b) A test script to evaluate the performance.

 c) A train script to build your model.

-Environment:
+2. Environment:

 python 3.6 + pytorch 1.8.1 + cuda11.1

 See detailed info in requirements.txt, use command <pip install -r requirements.txt> to install the packages.

-2. Usage
+3. Usage

 a) Download the well-trained model from our drive.